-Withholding Allowance Certificates (W-4s)
+Employee's Withholding Certificates (W-4s)

 Reminder: It is good idea to review W-4 forms in December of every year to see if any changes need to be made.
 Also, if you do claim EXEMPT, you must complete a new Form W-4 by February 15 of each year.
+If a new exempt form is not completed every year, tax status is reset to the status prior to exempt status.

 - Withholding allowance certificates for states other than Iowa and Illinois